nhsx-mirror/.github/profile/README.md

 Learn more at [https://www.nhsx.nhs.uk](https://www.nhsx.nhs.uk/).

 ### Inactive members
-Iactive members have been recently removed from our github organiastion.
+Inactive members have been recently removed from our github organiastion.
 Please get in contact with jonathanpearson@nhs.net if a member needs to be reinstated.